 How do we name the exported entry point?
 Does the entry point have any metadata describing the parameters and/or return type?

-.
+C generally mapped the name of a function directly to the exported ABI name, usually with a prefixed _.
 (Not sure of the reason for that prefix, to be honest.) "an identifier beginning with an underscore followed by a capital letter is a reserved identifier in C, so conflict with user identifiers is avoided"

 ... was where things got really interesting.
 (Inside the C++ Object Model had/has a lot of details on this.)
 In order to support function overloading (same name, different parameters), C++ generated C-style function names with the parameters encoded as part of the name; example: